 Instead, she said it protects the company and its product on the international marketplace, from national and multinational corporations, and on the Internet.

 "We're starting to get national attention and wanted to protect ourselves," Huebner said in an interview with The Eagle.
-"When bigger companies see a unique product -- at that point we're just a small fish.

 "We don't want to see a PepsiCo 'Fire Cider' that uses extracts rather than real ingredients," she added.